DrakeO21/project-landing-page/README.md

 There will be one html file and one CSS file

 Im also new to commit messages but will try to really implement them into this project on my Github repo

-test test